 Active Learning engages and challenges our learning.
 It helps us make links across the curriculum to ensure depth of understanding.
-A range of teaching approaches are used, such as outdoor learning, in order to engage all pupils in their learning,
+A range of teaching approaches are used, such as outdoor learning and learning through the use of digital technologies, in order to engage all pupils in their learning,

-Curriculum for Excellence is a major national reform designed to provide a richer, more flexible 318 curriculum which will equip children and young people for learning, life and work in the 21st century, by focusing firmly on their needs.
+Curriculum for Excellence is a major national reform designed to provide a richer, more flexible 3-18 curriculum which will equip children and young people for learning, life and work in the 21st century, by focusing firmly on their needs.